Welcome to 1,000 Books Before Kindergarten!

 Sign Up Today

-Each time you read a book with your child, mark off the paw print on your child's reading log.
+Each time you read a book with your child, log it online or mark off the paw print on your paper log.
 Once you finish the first log, stop by the library to pick up your child's prize and the log for the next 250 books.

 Any and All Books Count!

 Want a few recommendations to get started?
-Check out our booklists:
+Check out our staff lists and storytimes you can watch from home: